hacks-guide/Guide_Vita/docs/yamt.md

 + `uma0:license/app/SKGD3PL0Y`
 + `uma0:user/00/savedata/SKGD3PL0Y`

-This is because you should keep VitaDeploy installed on the memory card so you can still have tools availible in case your SD2VITA fails.
+This is because you should keep VitaDeploy installed on the memory card so you can still have tools available in case your SD2VITA fails.